 Credit goes to Allan Pineda, photo enthusiast, Academy of Art University, San Francisco resident, dear friend of many years, and amazing artist!
-They include the Blue Angels, City Hall, St. Patrick's Day Parade, Palace of Fine Arts, fog, cable car, and Chinese New Year Parade.
+They include the Blue Angels, City Hall, Palace of Fine Arts, fog, cable car, and Chinese New Year Parade and are scattered about the website.
 The Bay Bridge is a stock picture and hangs in my home.

 About San Francisco

 There are 120 unique neighborhoods in San Francisco.
 The considerable number of neighborhoods is the result of hills that form unofficial boundaries.
 Development accelerated after the Gold Rush in 1848.
 City planners laid a grid over the new city, and the result was steep, straight streets, but it was inevitable that some streets would curve around the hills and disrupt the well-ordered grid.
 Market Street, the city’s main street, dislocated the grid, too.
 The Outlands, a name applied to the western half of San Francisco, developed more slowly, and sand was everywhere.
 John McLaren’s Golden Gate Park was built on the sand.
 The park is four miles in length and extends from Stanyan Street to the Great Highway, which runs along Ocean Beach, a cold and blustery place with a wicked undertow.
 Fog often obscures the Golden Gate Bridge, and the weather is generally cool.